eclipse-ee4j/cargotracker/VS_Code/readme.md

 * Java SE 8, Java SE 11, or Java SE 17 is required.
 Please make sure that you have properly set up the JAVA_HOME environment variable.
 * Payara Server 5 is required.
 You can download Payara Server 5 from [here](https://mvnrepository.com/artifact/fish.payara.distributions/payara).
 * Visual Studio Code is required.
 You can download Visual Studio Code from [here](https://code.visualstudio.com/download).
+* Ensure that the Visual Studio Code [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is installed.

 ## Download